mkbarbara/children_education/README.md

 \
 `node back-end/server.js`\
 \
-If you done everything successfully you will see:\
+If you done everything successfully in terminal you will see:\
 \
 `Server running on port 3000`\
 `Connected to MySQL database`\